General Questions

 Is the Smart Update function available for all shopping carts?

-At this time, the Smart Update option is available for the following shopping carts:
+Currently, Smart Update is available for the following shopping carts, helping you streamline your data migration:

 • Opencart